iblech/psichiatric/README.rst

 Impressum
 ---------

-You can find the authors website on Musmehl_.
+You can find the author's website on Musmehl_.

 .. _Musmehl: https://sven.musmehl.de